resim-ai/open-core/docs/resim_core/transforms/liegroups.md

 group type so it can be passed to functions for that type as well, although the checking is not dynamic, so users should take care in such cases.

+## More Information

+For more information on the features our Lie group classes provide for working with the derivatives of functions involving Lie groups, please refer to [this guide](./liegroup_derivatives.md).

 ## External Links
 For more information, please take a look at the following links: